googlesamples/unity-jar-resolver/README.md

 The *Version Handler* component relies upon deferring the load of editor DLLs so that it can run first and determine the latest version of a plugin component to activate.
-The build of the `Play Services Resolver` plugin has Unity asset metadata that is configured so that the editor components are not initially enabled when it's imported into a Unity project.
-To maintain this configuration when importing the `Play Services Resolver` .unitypackage into a Unity plugin project, you *must* specify the command line option `-gvh_disable` which will prevent the Version Handler component from running and changing the Unity asset metadata.
+The build of `EDM4U` plugin has Unity asset metadata that is configured so that the editor components are not initially enabled when it's imported into a Unity project.
+To maintain this configuration when importing the `external-dependency-manager.unitypackage` into a Unity plugin project, you *must* specify the command line option `-gvh_disable` which will prevent the Version Handler component from running and changing the Unity asset metadata.

 # Android Resolver Usage